The right stuff: first jobs of America's astronauts

-NEW YORK While many dream about what is beyond our horizon on Earth, some actually get to see outer space up close.
+NEW YORK (Reuters) - While many dream about what is beyond our horizon on Earth, some actually get to see outer space up close.

 For the latest in the Reuters "First Jobs" series, we talked to a few of America's foremost astronauts, who have undertaken missions to the International Space Station and on the now-discontinued Space Shuttle.